Bayt-al-Hikmah/NestJs/Workshop3/Workshop3.md

 ```
 User most submit username and password, user name is max length 50 characters
 #### Configure `AuthModule`
-We we add the TypeORM entity to our `AuthModule` imports, so it will be accessible for our resource
+We add the TypeORM entity to our `AuthModule` imports, so it will be accessible for our resource

 **`src/auth/auth.module.ts`**
 ```ts